 You Want to Keep Surveyors Safe

-Accidents happen and even the most proficient site surveyors could fall off a roof.
+Accidents happen.
+Even the most proficient site surveyors could fall off a roof.
 Each year there are 164,000 emergency room-treated injuries due to falling from a roof or ladder.
-If you want to completely avoid this risk or if you’ve had surveyors take unfortunate falls from a roof tops in the past, you need to put drones in their hands.
-In the event of a surveyor getting injured and being unable to work, that could lead to your business falling behind on important projects and other financial issues such as medical care, workers’ compensation, and insurance premiums.
+To avoid this risk – or if you’ve had surveyors take unfortunate falls from a roof top in the past – you need to put drones in their hands.
+In the event of a surveyor getting injured and being unable to work, your business can fall behind behind on important projects and other financial issues such as medical care, workers’ compensation, and insurance premiums.
 In some cases, a fall could potentially end a surveyor’s career.
 Drones can help you avoid or eliminate those problems.
 A drone in the hands of a great inspector will help them do their job to the best of their abilities without putting them physical danger.

 You Want to Build Trust with Your Customers

 Using drone technology can give you detailed imagery before you even install solar panels.
+With the right software for solar surveys, an AI-powered algorithm can detect and document damage.
 This creates transparency in the process between you and your customer.
 If the homeowner has roofing issues unrelated to their solar panels, you have detailed evidence of the roof’s condition beforehand.
 If there was a problem caused by the panel installation, you can quickly resolve the issue.
 You can create trust by being honest with customers and drone tech keeps everyone in the loop.
 Customers will also notice that you’re using the latest technology, proving that you’re investing in the best for them.
-Not to mention that getting the job done in record time is never a bad thing in the eyes of a customer.
+They also strike the right balance of getting your design team near-real-time data without climbing a roof.

 Drones are securing their position as a valuable tool for solar site surveys.
 Regardless of your industry, you can take advantage of the benefits of drones.
 With drones, your solar roof surveys are precise, efficient, and safe.
 You also build a strong relationship built on a foundation of trust with your customers.
 Drones make it easy to include a homeowner in the process to avoid misunderstandings.
 Drone and solar technology complement each other well.
 Through innovation, the future of solar roof surveys is looking bright.